valentin-vogel/awesome-nocode-lowcode/README.md

 Nocode enables programmers and non-programmers to create application software through graphical user interfaces instead of traditional code programming.
 Lowcode is a very closely related topic to allow strong customization.

+Not sure, if awesome or not?
+[Add to under consideration list](https://github.com/valentin-vogel/awesome-nocode-lowcode/blob/main/under-consideration.md).

 ## Contents

 - [Enterprise and Leaders](#enterprise-and-leaders)